Kathy Kessler Price, Soprano

 Kathy (M.M., Ph.D.), has performed as a soprano soloist in such distinguished venues as The Kennedy Center Concert Hall, Carnegie Hall, the National Museum for Women in the Arts, and in a solo concert tour of the Czech Republic with tenor Reginald Bouknight.
 Her operatic roles include "Marenka" in Smetana's The Bartered Bride, "Miss Silverpeal" in Mozart's The Impresario, "Lucy" in Menotti's The Telephone, and the title roles in both The Merry Widow and Naughty Marietta.
 For twelve seasons, she performed with the Washington National Opera Chorus, the last six being under the artistic direction of Placido Domingo.
 She has enjoyed serving as a recitalist, voice clinician, and/or adjudicator at various international venues: Festival Internacional de Música de Campina Grande in Brazil, Lav Mirski International Voice Competiton in Croatia, Young Choral in Kuala Lampur, Malaysia, and for Soul Sounds in Sri Lanka.
 As Philomela's artistic director, she has conducted at The White House, The National Museum of Women in the Arts, The Smithsonian, and at the Wintergreen Summer Performing Arts Festival, among others.

-Kathy is currently an Associate Professor of Music at Westminster Choir College of Rider University in New Jersey, where she teaches applied voice and voice pedagogy courses, and directs both the Presser Voice Laboratory and the Voice Pedagogy Institute.
+Kathy is currently a Professor of Voice at Westminster Choir College of Rider University in New Jersey, where she teaches applied voice and voice pedagogy courses, and directs both the Presser Voice Laboratory and the Voice Pedagogy Institute.
 In 2018, Kathy received the Distinguished Teacher of the Year award from Rider University.
 She previously served as Assistant Professor of Music and Voice Area Coordinator at Mississippi State University, as lecturer at the University of Kansas, and as intern in Clinical Voice Assessment at the University of Kansas Medical Center.
 Additionally, she has taught at William Jewell College in Liberty, MO, and at Northern Virginia Community College (Alexandria Campus).
 Kathy is a founding member of the Washington Vocal Consortium.
 She has published articles in The Journal of Singing and The International Journal of Research in Choral Singing, has contributed a “recipe” on aging voices to the The Voice Teacher’s Cookbook (ed.
 Brian Winnie), has co-authored the book The Anatomy of Tone with James Jordan and Sean McCarther, and is currently anticipating the publication of a second book with Jordan entitled: Choral Ensemble Intonation (2021).

 Myra Binns Bridgforth, Soprano